 Marine Science Center, Ponce Inlet

+Note: Due to COVID-19, the Marine Science Center is closed until further notice.
+Add this to your future Florida bucket list!
 Next door to the Ponce de Leon Inlet Lighthouse is the Marine Science Center, an ideal stop for the whole family to experience local marine life.
 The Center serves as a sea turtle and migratory bird rehabilitation facility where visitors can get up close with Florida’s sea creatures, and learn about the coastal environment and marine life ecosystems.
-But don’t miss the “touch pools” featuring an array of marine life including stingrays, fish, crabs and sea urchins.
+But don’t miss the “touch pools” featuring an array of marine life including stingrays, fish, crabs, and sea urchins.

 #2 DAY TRIP